The History of the Sanjay Gandhi National Park

 The Nearest Airport is Mumbai International Airport which is around 15 km.

-By Rail: Closest railway station is Borivali which is on the western line.
-From here National park is only at a distance of 1.2 km.
-You can take an auto-rickshaw from the Station, which will hardly cost around Rs.30 and 5 min.
+By Rail: The closest railway station is Borivali on the western line.
+From here, National Park is only at a distance of 1.2 km.
+You can take an auto-rickshaw from the Station, which will hardly cost Rs.30 and 5 min.

 By Road: It is on the Western Express Highway and is easily accessible from anywhere in Mumbai or India.